magnopy/.github/profile/README.md

-# .github

-Welcome to the magnopy.
+# Welcome to the magnopy.

 Please visit magnopy.org to find out more